Skip to contents

 Details

-A controller is saturated if the number of unresolved tasks is greater than or equal to the maximum number of workers.
-In other words, in a saturated controller, every available worker has a task.
-You can still push tasks to a saturated controller, but tools that use crew such as targets may choose not to.
+A controller is saturated if the number of uncollected tasks is greater than or equal to the maximum number of workers.
+You can still push tasks to a saturated controller, but tools that use crew such as targets may choose not to (for performance and user-friendliness).

 Returns